VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo list-plugins
 ```

-### Command: reload-plugins
+### reload-plugins

-The `reload-plugins` command will cause the Rodeo service to uninstall all
-current plugins and install any plugins located in the specified plugins
+The `reload-plugins` command will cause the Rodeo service to uninstall all current plugins and install any plugins located in the specified plugins directory.
-directory.

 **Example**